chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife user </knife_user.html>`_
      - .. tag knife_user_summary

-       The ``knife user`` subcommand is used to manage the list of users and their associated RSA public key-pairs.
+       Use the ``knife user`` subcommand to manage the list of users and their associated RSA public key-pairs.

        .. end_tag